 - The total compensation for the fellows should be within any bounds set by their department and schools.

 The Graduate Fellows Program is looking for scientists and engineers with good communication skills and robust laboratory/research experience, who are also passionate about science policy.
+The program is open to applicants from all backgrounds and nationalities.

 How To Apply